vy038/TerraHacks-Battlefit/README.md

     cd battlefit
     ```

-2. Open `index.html` in any modern browser (Chrome recommended for voice features).
+2. Open `index.html` in any modern browser (Chrome recommended for voice and camera features).

 3. Grant microphone and camera access when prompted.